What PactPodz does that nothing else does.

 How it differs from PactPodz

 There are no live sessions, no community worth speaking of, and no structured daily format.
-The app in 2026 has significant reliability issues.
 Stakes without daily human connection and a structured format solves part of the problem.

 Beeminder